 We only discovered some obscure but impactful issues after going live and had to fashion work-arounds for them.
 Some we have since fixed, but we are still living with a few of the work-arounds 1.5 years after implementation.
 They are not code defects which the development company fixed under their warranty.
 They are functional, business-oriented problems we have with the system.
 Because of the fixed-bid contract, the system is more COTS than custom.
 However, a few features of the system that were customized are where we have concerns with the system.
 Better communication would have solved that.
 A better relationship between the business analyst and developer would have led to better communication (which we now have I’m glad to say).
 Still, it was a painful, expensive lesson.

 A more productive example to offer is based on the development of our Online Study Exam System.
 After exploring SaaS options for online exam simulators, we found them all lacking.
 So we decided to build our own and are immensely glad of it.
-Our exam interface more closely matches the real CBAP, PMP, and PBA exams.
+Our exam interface more closely matches the real CBAP and Project Management Professional (PMP)® exams.
 And, we give explanations to both incorrect as well as correct answers, which the SaaS options at the time could not provide.

 I served as the BA on the project and worked with a single developer, a friend of mine named Chuck to build it.
 We already had a good relationship so it was easy to bounce ideas off one another.
 We had daily stand-ups for each iteration of the product, which took us roughly three months for our “minimum viable product.”
 It would have been faster had Chuck and I devoted full time to our sprints, but we couldn’t afford it.
 (I know, a common Scrum-but.”)